Changing Location |

 Another powerful location feature in Radio Mobile is the World Map - available from 'View/World Map',

-This causes the display of a World Map, where a 'Double click' on any location will open the Map Properties pane with that cursor location entered as map centre.
-The designated World Regions for SRTM data can be seen on the map above.
+This causes the display of a World Map with the cross wire cursor at the centre of the existing map location, a 'Double click' on any location will open the Map Properties pane with that cursor location entered as map centre.

 As an additional feature it is also possible to save your local country overview map under the name of 'Wmap' in .bmp or .jpg format in the RM directory root as an alternate initial World Map display - the map being displayed can be toggled to the World view using 'View/Swap World map' command.
 This enables the quick re-centring of map areas with a double click of the mouse.